bcaine/VLC-Transceiver/README.md

 ## Overview

-The majority of the code is (messy) C++ and [PRU Assembly](http://processors.wiki.ti.com/index.php/PRU_Assembly_Instructions#Quick_Branch_if_Not_Equal_.28QBNE.29).
+The majority of the code is (messy) C++ and [PRU Assembly](http://processors.wiki.ti.com/index.php/PRU_Assembly_Instructions).

-Barring hardware restrictions, this code should transmit data at 1MHz with about a 1/2 coding rate (12/23), giving us a transfer rate of about 520 kbit/s (or about 65 kb/s).
+Barring hardware restrictions, this code should transmit data at 1MHz with about a 1/2 coding rate (12/23), giving us a transfer rate of about 520 kbit/s (or about 65 kB/s).

 This code should be used in conjunction with a LED circuit capable of cleanly modulating LEDs using [On-off Keying](https://en.wikipedia.org/wiki/On-off_keying), and a photodiode based receiver circuit with appropriate optical and electrical filtering, amplification etc.
 This project provides two distinct sets of functionality; transmitting and receiving.
 Both modes require both the C++ and Assembly code to work in unison.

 The Linux portion of the Beaglebone (the C++ code) does data encoding and decoding, packetization, and memory management.
-We then use the two [Programmable Realtime Units](http://beagleboard.org/pru) on the Beaglebone, which are two 200MHz 32 bit processors that have access to the pins and the ability to do direct memory access to the Beaglebone's RAM.
+We then use the two [Programmable Realtime Units](http://beagleboard.org/pru) on the Beaglebone, which are two 200MHz 32-bit processors that have access to the pins and the ability to do direct memory access to the Beaglebone's RAM.
 The transmitter and receiver PRU code is all written in assembly.

 Data is passed from and to the host computer over USB using sockets.
 The Beaglebone sets itself up as a networked device when attached to a computer, and allows standard network internet protocols.